-At the point where Argentina, Brazil and Paraguay meet, and the border between Brazil and Argentina, you’ll find the mighty Iguazu waterfalls.
 Iguazu is one of the largest waterfalls in the world.
 Not a bad meeting point for the countries.
 As you might imagine, this Argentina attraction is not your average waterfall.
+So, every traveler that gets to this paradise looks for the best view of the Iguazu Falls.

-It’s unlike any other on Earth, making it one of the most spectacularly breathtaking sights on this planet.
+At the point where Argentina, Brazil and Paraguay meet, and the border between Brazil and Argentina, you’ll find these magical waterfalls.
+They are unlike any other on Earth, making them one of the most spectacularly breathtaking sights on this planet.
 Iguazu Falls have been named one of the seven natural wonders of the world.
 When you enter the park, there are two main circuits—upper and lower, which include many winding trails you can take through the rainforest flora to explore and see different viewpoints of the falls.
-But, the big question: where to get the best view?
+But, the big question: where to get the best view of Iguazu Falls?

 Argentina or Brazil?
 The long-lasting rivalry between the two neighbors makes for competition over who is home to the better view.
 Well, we say Argentina.
 For one huge reason—the view at Devil’s Throat.
 This vantage point from the Argentinean side is undoubtedly the best in the entire park.
 It’s also the closest view you can get of the Iguazu Falls, without actually being enveloped by the mighty waters.
 However, you will definitely get sprayed and soaked by waterfall mist so watch out!
 If this natural wonder of the world wasn’t on your bucket list, it should be now.
 After you visit Iguazu Falls, the bar will be set high for all other waterfalls.
-Sorry, Niagra, South America goes bigger.
+Sorry, Niagara, South America goes bigger.

 There is a great lunch spot in the middle of the park, where you can stop for a bite to eat.
 Although you cannot see Iguazu Falls from this area, keep your eye out for coatís, these harmless raccoon-like mammals are friendly and may want to share your lunch!
 Also, if you’re lucky you might spot a wild toucan or even a jaguar lurking in the park.